MicrosoftDocs/SupportArticles-docs/support/sql/duplicate-keys-sys-syscommittab-table.md

 )
 go

---Table to store the duplicate rows to be removed from   the sys.syscommittab table create table dbo.t_syscommittab ( commit_ts bigint
+/*Table to store the duplicate rows to be removed from the sys.syscommittab table
+*/
+create table dbo.t_syscommittab (
+commit_ts bigint
 ,xdes_id bigint